p-yukusai/PyWall/README.md

 ## Features

-- Configure firewall rules
+- Configure firewall rules for specific files
-- Block or allow connections based on IP, port, or application
+- Block or allow connections for files based on inbound or outbound rules
 - User-friendly interface

 ## Installation